 - 'body["stream"] != "mcp-gw-events"'Events are written directly to stdout, not through the application logger, so they are not affected by log-level settings.

-By default, integration secrets (OAuth client secrets and API keys) are delivered to the gateway as plaintext.
-Set secretEncryptionKey to have Frontegg deliver them encrypted instead, so they are never stored as plaintext in your Redis cache.
-The gateway decrypts them at runtime, in memory, only when an integration is used.
+Set secretEncryptionKey to enable end-to-end encryption of integration secrets (OAuth client secrets and API keys).
+When configured, Frontegg delivers these secrets to the gateway encrypted and they are never written to your Redis cache in cleartext — the gateway decrypts them at runtime, in memory, only when an integration is used.

 - Algorithm: AES-256-GCM, encoded as